Top 7 Coinbase Wallet (CDP) Alternatives in 2026

 If you are building exclusively on Base and want a quick, free solution, Base Smart Wallet is an excellent choice.

-However, if you need cross-chain support, custom authentication, or infrastructure sovereignty, alternatives like Openfort offer the flexibility and scale required for growing applications.
+However, if you need cross-chain support, custom authentication, built-in paymaster infrastructure for gasless transactions, or infrastructure sovereignty, alternatives like Openfort offer the flexibility and scale required for growing applications—with transparent, usage-based pricing that charges per operation rather than per user.

-Check out Openfort's documentation to see how you can build a scalable, multi-chain wallet experience today.
+Check out Openfort's wallet-as-a-service to see how you can build a scalable, multi-chain wallet experience today.

 Share this article